NicoJG/MastersThesis_Journal/Diary.md

 - Setup Mendeley as my reference manager
 - Read [[Senichenkov-2007]]
-- Attedended EUROfusion runaway meeting
+- Attended EUROfusion runaway meeting
 - Restructured note-taking workflow -> Obsidian + Zotero + GitHub (I spent way too much time on this, but it was fun)